HuynhKhuong/STM32-StarterPack/Readme.md

 ## 1. UART Transmit/Receive DMA
 ### a.
 Notes before initializing on CubeMX
-If you configure UART Transmitt DMA in Normal mode:  **Must enable USART global interrupt** without interrupts, HAL_UART_Transmit_DMA only transmits for the first time and no more transmittion after.
+If you configure UART Transmitt DMA in Normal mode:  **Must enable USART global interrupt**

+**Error:**without interrupts, HAL_UART_Transmit_DMA only transmits for the first time and no more transmittion after.

 > In subsequent calls to HAL_UART_Transmit_DMA, the functions immediately returns HAL_BUSY because huart->gState != HAL_UART_STATE_READY.